 Bring Huskies Home

-The Full Husky Experience means that classes are offered as they were before the pandemic.
-Classes held in person prior to the pandemic, for example, will return to this delivery format beginning Fall 2021.
+Classes will be offered as they were before the pandemic.
+Classes held in person prior to the pandemic, for example, will be offered in the same delivery format in Fall 2022.
 We will also offer a portfolio of hyflex, hybrid, and online options to best meet the unique needs of our students.

 What are the available course formats offered by St. Cloud State?